CIS565-Fall-2014/Project4-Rasterizer/README.md

 #####(2)Back-face culling
 Before the scene is rendered, polygons (or parts of polygons) which will not be visible in the final scene will be removed.Back-face culling is that we remove backfaces (faces turned away from the camera).
 As the triangles in obj files usually are defined with counter-clockwise winding when viewed from the outside, we can use the signed triangle area method to judge which faces are backfaces.
 If we measure the area of such a triangle and find it to be <0, then we know we are looking at a backface which does not have to be drawn.
 And after deciding which faces to discard, I use the thrust stream compaction to remove the dicarded faces, and send the rest faces to do rasterization.

-Here are the details about how to compute signed triangle area:
+Here are the details about how to compute signed triangle area:<br />
 ![Alt text](https://github.com/wulinjiansheng/Project4-Rasterizer/blob/master/Pics/Signed%20Triangle.bmp)
 <br />
 <br />
-Here are the results with(right) and without(left) Back-face culling(The left one is without Back-face culling and we can see some artifacts, and the right one does not have these artifacts):
+Here are the results with(right) and without(left) Back-face culling(The left one is without Back-face culling and we can see some artifacts, and the right one does not have these artifacts):<br />
 ![Alt text](https://github.com/wulinjiansheng/Project4-Rasterizer/blob/master/Pics/With%26Without%20BC.bmp)
 <br />
 <br />

 #####(3)Anti-aliasing
 I use a simple anti-aliasing method that each pixel's color is averaged from the sum of its color and its eight neighbor pixels' color.
-This make the result smoother and here are the results with(right) and without(left) anti-aliasing:
+This make the result smoother and here are the results with(right) and without(left) anti-aliasing:<br />
 ![Alt text](https://github.com/wulinjiansheng/Project4-Rasterizer/blob/master/Pics/With%26Without%20AA.bmp)
 <br />
 <br />